-Whatever your KPIs may be; contact form completions, ecommerce conversions or information pack downloads, your initial objective is for your content to be found in the first place.
-For that, you need to have content that Google finds worthy of ranking above your competitors.
+Whatever your KPIs may be; contact form completions, eCommerce conversions or information pack downloads, your initial objective is for your content to be found in the first place.
+For that, you need to have web content that Google finds worthy of ranking above your competitors.

 What words best describe your product or service?

 Whatever your content is about, choose the keywords that best describe it, for relevancy.
 Now get in the mindset of a user searching.
 What phrases associated with that keyword might they search for?

 You can use the Google AdWords Keyword Planner to help you find phrases that have search volume.

 2. Be careful how you use your keywords